2022-2023 Doctoral Internship Program for Health Service Providers at CMU CaPS

 - curiosity and interests in learning about: (a) UCC works, (b) depth-oriented theory and practices, and (c) social justice, diversity, equity, and inclusion topics

 - previous university or college counseling center experience

 - demonstrated interests and commitment for social justice, diversity, equity, and inclusion issues (e.g., social engagement project, completion of graduate-level diversity course, etc.)

 - experiences with group therapy, outreach presentations, triage, and assessment

 - dissertation proposal passed by the interview date

 Required materials when applying through the APPIC portal:

-- Completed APPIC Application for Psychology Internship (AAPI) form.
-The AAPI may be downloaded from the APPIC website.
+- APPIC Application for Psychology Internship (AAPI)

-- Official transcripts for all graduate work
+- Transcripts for all graduate coursework

 *The Counseling Center adheres to the procedures established by the Association of Psychology Postdoctoral and Internship Centers (APPIC) for notifying candidates.
 Internship offers will be coordinated through the APPIC Internship Matching Program.
 This internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept or use any ranking related information from any intern applicant.
 For information on this program and all forms associated with the Program please visit the APPIC website: www.appic.org.